Skip to main content

 Troubleshooting

 Check that the target port matches the app’s listening port.
-Verify the app is actually listening (Scope: check /api/v1/osc/status; TouchDesigner: check the OSC In CHOP’s node viewer; Resolume: check the MIDI/OSC monitor in preferences).
+Verify the app is actually listening (Scope: hit http://localhost:8000/api/v1/osc/status; TouchDesigner: check the OSC In CHOP’s node viewer; Resolume: check the MIDI/OSC monitor in preferences).
 Make sure your firewall isn’t blocking UDP on that port.

 Verify both machines are on the same subnet.
 Replace localhost / 127.0.0.1 with the target machine’s actual LAN IP.
 Check firewalls on both ends.